Sirenia: Food handling

+Cultivation grazing

+Dugongs are constrained in their feeding by their rudimentary dentition and limited nitrogen abundance in seagrasses.
+To counter this, they use a strategy called "cultivation grazing".
+This grazing can alter the composition of seagrass communities and favor species.
+Early and rapidly growing species will succeed over slow-growing species.
+Oftentimes, these "pioneer" species can be high in nitrogen and low in fibre, making them a preferred diet for the dugongs.
+To ensure the abundance of favored seagrasses, dugongs exhibit sustained grazing pressure on seagrass patches up to a month or more.
+The grazing maximizes the presence of species preferred by the dugongs at the expense of less nutritious and less favored species.
+This grazing method also encourages rapid recovery of seagrass meadows- the dugongs graze in meandering, single trails that leave uncropped patches of seagrass.
+This ungrazed reserve with their surviving rhizomes are key to the expansion and restoration of seagrasses.
+Seagrasses respond to cropping by increasing nitrogen levels and decreasing lignin.
+Cultivation grazing allows dugongs to increase both nutritionally superior seagrasses, but the overall nutritional quality of the seagrasses.
+By maintaining the seagrasses in an immature state, dugongs ensure the highest level of nutrition.

 Reproduction

 Despite being mostly solitary, sirenians congregate in groups while females are in estrus.
 These groups usually include one female with multiple males.
 Sirenians are K-selectors; despite their longevity, females give birth only a few times during their lives and invest considerable parental care in their young.
 Dugongs generally gather in groups of less than a dozen individuals for one to two days.
 Since they congregate in turbid waters, little is known about their reproductive behavior.
 The males are often seen with scars, and the tusks on dugongs grow in first for males, suggesting they are important in lekking.
 They have also been known to lunge at each other.
-The age when a female first gives birth is disputed, ranging anywhere from 6 to 17 years.
-The time between births is unclear, with estimates ranging from 2 to 7 years.
+The age when a female first gives birth is disputed, ranging anywhere from six to 17 years.
+The time between births is unclear, with estimates ranging from two to seven years.
 In Sarasota, Florida, 53 females under observation produced at least 55 calves during a five-year period.

 Manatees can reach sexual maturity as early as two to five years of age.
 Manatee gestation is around one year, and then they lactate for one to two years.
 West Indian manatees and African manatees can breed year-round, and a female will mate with multiple males.
 Amazonian manatees have a breeding season, usually mating when the river levels begin to rise, which varies from place to place.